b00tc4mp/isdi-bootcamp-202405/staff/nerina-castillo/project/doc/README.md

 - An interactive calendar where events can be viewed, created, modified, and deleted.

-- A search tool to find events by date, geolocation, band, or music genre.
+- A search tool to find events by geolocation, title or description.

 - A directory for each role within the app, allowing users to connect with them or send messages.